edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 ls
 ```
 "fastqc" should now be in green.
 Now we can execute it!
+If you're interested in the specifics of file permissions, there is a 10 second crash course (here)[https://files.fosswire.com/2007/08/fwunixref.pdf] under the heading "File Permissions".

 We need to copy a .fastq file into this folder in order to run the program.
 Although we can use any fastq file, it will be more of a summary (and less time consuming) if we can consider a group of fastq together.
 To do this, we'll create a new file, which we will call "forward.fastq", which will be a file containing all forward reads from our 16S tag sequencing.
 To make this file, navigate to the folder containing all of the subsampled data .fastq files.